Interactive Web Maps

 This map displays the location of subsurface investigations performed by VTrans.

-VTransparency is an on-line tool designed to help Vermonters easily access information regarding roads, bridges and culverts along
+VTransparency is an on-line tool designed to help Vermonters easily access information regarding pavement condition, bridges, engineering projects, and highway maintenance

 VTransparency allows users to access information about transportation assets they will find useful.